 Monitoring and controlling risks is primarily performed based on limits established by the Board of the company.
 These limits reflect the business strategy and market environment of the company as well as the level of risk the company is willing to accept.
 Information is compiled, exampled and processed in order to analyse, control and identify risks on a timely basis.
-This information is presented and explained to the Audit & Risk Management Committee and/or the Board of Directors or an appropriate Board committee.
-The reporting includes aggregate counterparty credit exposures, delinquency summary, loan security summary, loan type exposures, liquidity ratios, VaR, earnings at risk and significant changes to risk profile.
-The Board and/or Audit & Risk Management Committee receives summarised risk reporting on key risk measures.
+This information is presented and explained to the Risk & Compliance Committee and/or the Board of Directors or an appropriate Board committee.
+The reporting includes aggregate counterparty credit exposures, delinquency summary, loan security summary, loan type exposures, liquidity ratios, VaR, and significant changes to risk profile.
+The Board and/or Risk & Compliance Committee receives summarised risk reporting on key risk measures.